-If it is a Girl Scouts USA Destinations Trip or a Girl Scouts of Western Washington Travel Opportunity, the girl must be accepted into the program before applying for financial assistance.
+If it is a Girl Scouts of the USA destinations trip, the girl must be accepted into the program before applying for financial assistance.
 Grant funds will be sent to the sponsor of the destination or to the registrar of the travel program.
 Submit this request on a Financial Assistance Request Form and include the program’s acceptance letter.

 Travel grants for troop travel are available to girl members and adults members who are required to attend to maintain girl/adult safety ratios.
 Financial Assistance can be used for the following: commercial or public modes of transportation, lodging, and Girl Scout program fees (such as GSUSA events, World Centers, Girl Scouts of Western Washington or other council’s events).